 If you think you have all the skills and traits required to be a great mobile phlebotomist, read on to find out how you could turn this career dream into a reality.

 There is a multitude of different pathways you can take to enter the world of phlebotomy.
 Some people become phlebotomists straight after graduating from high school or college with a bundle of relevant qualifications.
 Others take dedicated phlebotomy courses at university later in their lives to become certified and change their career.

 Let’s take a look at the different ways you can become a phlebotomist, and the qualifications you’ll need to get started.

 Phlebotomists don’t necessarily need to have seven years of medical school training behind them – but they do need to have graduated from high school.
 If you dropped out of high school or didn’t get the required grades to graduate, you should consider re-taking those classes so that you can realize your dream.

 You’ll learn blood sampling procedures and how to handle different techniques for newborns, children, adults and the elderly.
-Lab safety will also prove an important part of your course.
-Labelling, transporting and delivering samples, as well as cleaning your workstation and lab area are just as important as the actual sampling process.
+Lab safety will also prove an essential part of your course.
+Labeling, transporting and delivering samples, as well as cleaning your workstation and lab area are just as important as the actual sampling process.